 Step 7: Get Adequate Sleep

-- Establish a Sleep Routine: Go to bed and wake up at the same time each day to regulate your body’s natural sleep-wake cycle.
+- Set a Sleep Schedule: Go to sleep and wake up at the same time each day to stabilize your body’s natural sleep-wake cycle, which is a critical factor in successful stress management.

-- Avoid Caffeine and Heavy Meals: Refrain from consuming caffeine or heavy meals close to bedtime, as these can interfere with sleep quality.
+- Avoid Caffeine and Heavy Meals: Avoid caffeine and heavy meals close to bedtime, as they can disrupt sleep quality and make it harder to manage stress.

 Tip: Aim for 7-9 hours of sleep each night to ensure you’re well-rested and ready to tackle the day’s challenges.